fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs price_designation %} Indicates that the selling price is a special price that is only available for Amazon Business orders.
 For more information about the Amazon Business Seller Program, refer to the Amazon Business [website](https://business.amazon.com/?ref_=b2b_mcs_L0_mlpr).
 Possible value(s): BusinessPrice {% enddocs %}
 {% docs product_info_detail_number_of_items %} The total number of items that are included in the ASIN. {% enddocs %}
 {% docs promotion_discount_amount %} The total of all promotional discounts in the offer.	{% enddocs %}
+{% docs total_promotion_discount_amount %} The total of all promotional discounts in the offers associated with the order.	{% enddocs %}
 {% docs promotion_discount_currency_code %} The three-digit currency code that the `promotion_discount_amount` is listed in.
 In ISO 4217 format. {% enddocs %}
 {% docs promotion_discount_tax_amount %} The tax on the total of all promotional discounts in the offer.	{% enddocs %}
+{% docs total_promotion_discount_tax_amount %} The total tax on all promotional discounts in the offers associated with the order.	{% enddocs %}
 {% docs promotion_discount_tax_currency_code %} The three-digit currency code that the `promotion_discount_tax_amount` is listed in.
 In ISO 4217 format.  {% enddocs %}
 {% docs quantity_ordered %} The number of items in the order. {% enddocs %}
 {% docs quantity_shipped %} The number of items shipped.	{% enddocs %}